 In May 2024, we launched The Metro Bank Girls in Cricket Fund with the ambition to triple the number of girls' teams in England and Wales.
 The Fund, co-designed with the support of research commissioned with Women in Sport, and jointly funded by Metro Bank and the ECB, focuses on recruiting, educating, supporting, and celebrating the people that make girls' cricket happen.
-To help the mission come to life, the Fund provides support to current and potential new coaches and volunteers, female and male, both in clubs with a girls' section and those starting a new girls' section.
+To help the mission come to life, the Fund provides support to current and potential new coaches and volunteers, female and male, both in clubs with a girls' section.